 His mind briefly considered the option.
-Being deathly acrophobic, he pictured himself out on the roof of the building, exposed and nervously shaking, frozen with in place with the dreaded, fear of heights “ball tingle” sensation, knowing that one slip or misstep would send him over the edge and plunging toward the asphalt, with the sun sunsequently beaming down on his mangled carcass.
+Being deathly acrophobic, he pictured himself out on the roof of the building, exposed and nervously shaking, frozen in place with the dreaded, fear of heights “ball tingle” sensation, knowing that one slip or misstep would send him over the edge and plunging toward the asphalt, with the sun subsequently beaming down on his mangled carcass.
 Almost simultaneously he visualized the two of them in the car (a tan stationwagon) attempting to carefully maneuver the vehicle down the spiraling, precarious ledges around the building, hoping to safely reach the bottom….

 “Yeah, I’m not doing that,” he replied, completely dismissing the whole idea.

 They remained in the elevator, seemingly in limbo and with the situation unresolved.

 What could it mean?
 She speculated that perhaps this ordeal represented his hesitancy to take the more difficult path, a tendency to resist choosing the more painful solution even though there was reason to believe it was the correct one, maybe even the only one.
 He was simply too stubborn to accept it.